 If the cash advance company is not willing to seriously pre-review your file, you can choose to apply anyway.
 Your goal is to get as many cash advance companies to pre-assess your file as possible.
 Do not demand they do in order to apply.
 If you demand that the cash advance company pre-reviews your file, you may be eliminating yourself from the best option available.

-The following is what many debt settlement companies tell customers to do.
+The following is what many debt settlement programs tell customers to do.

-Sign a contract with the debt settlement company.
-The contract often allows the debt settlement company to represent your business in communications with lenders and mca merchant cash advance companies.
+Sign a contract which allow them to represent your firm in communications with lenders and mca merchant cash advance companies after missed mca payments.

-Close your business checking account per the instructions or advice of the debt settlement company
+Close your business checking account per their instructions or advice.

-There are several problems and possible severe consequences to closing your business checking account to stop paying cash advances or loans and signing a contract with a debt settlement company.
+There are several problems and possible severe consequences to closing your business checking account to stop paying cash advances or loans and signing a debt settlement contract .

 The lender can also consider this an intentional default or fraud.

 The lender or mca company can file a certificate of judgement and may also be able to debit funds in other accounts you may have at the same bank or other banks

 You may not be able to talk to the lenders or cash advance companies directly any more even if you want to.
 Language in the contract may not allow you to talk contact the funder directly

 You may not have influence or say in the final agreement.